 Michael Mason is an editor, writer, speaker, and journalist based in Tulsa.
 His works have appeared in several newspapers and magazines, including Discover, The New York Times, and The Believer.
 Mason has also appeared as a guest on several national media outlets, including the Lehrer Newshour, CBS News, NPR’s Morning Edition and The Diane Rehm Show.
-In 2010, he founded This Land Press, Oklahoma’s first New Media company, and serves as its founder and editor.
+In 2010, he founded This Land Press, Oklahoma’s first New Media company, and serves as its editor.

 Mason’s assignments have taken him into the Iraqi war zone, behind Vatican walls, and into aftermath of the World Trade Center.
 Along the way, he has built a reputation for noteworthy journalism.
 When Mason’s article, “Dead Men Walking,” appeared in Discover magazine, it ignited a national debate about the treatment of brain injured soldiers.